-If you read the post I did about my entry, you’ve already had a glimpse of this room.
+If you read the post I created about my entry, you’ve already had a glimpse of this room.
 It’s right through those French doors I had installed about six years ago.
 Don’t you love the intrigue of seeing a room through French doors?
 It’s a little like walking through a garden and catching sight of another “room” just beyond a hedge or around a turn in a garden path.
 In my mind, gardening and decorating rooms in our home are completely intertwined, but that’s a post for another day.

 If you visited my home, you’d probably leave a bit perplexed, wondering why one room is fully decorated while another looks forgotten and unloved.
 Last weekend I moved one little step closer to showing some love for my living room.

 I came across this niche in local antique shop.

 They are approximately 85 years old…removed from a home built in the 1920′s.
 Each was priced at $199…the dealer gave me a better price, $300 for both.
 I love the way the shelves were designed with alternating shapes.

 These beauties are not for the faint of heart, though.
 No siree, they require a little construction/renovation to the room where they ultimately go to live.
 See the back shown in the pic below?
 Yep, I see sheet rock dust in my future.

 BTW, if you know of a great product for stripping off 90 years of paint, please leave it in a comment or e-mail it to me at betweennapsontheporchatmaildotcom.
 I want to take these back down to the wood so they will look great once they are painted.